 Have you or would you mod a watch?
 Let us know your experience or thoughts in the comments down below!

-If you’re like me and would want to get do have some DIY fun, check out our upcoming article for a starters guide. we would also be recommending some places to get it done, professionally.
-Stay Tuned!
+If you’re like me and would have some DIY fun, check out part 2 of our modification series for a starters guide. we would also be recommending some places to get it done, professionally.